jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 belong to the model class, instead of hoping that a model trained for local updates will automatically become a good few-step sampler.

-This is the broader lesson: before designing the training objective, check whether the inference procedure is well specified.
-Does the sampler see the variables it needs?
-Does its parameterization contain the update it will be asked to perform?
-If not, training is being asked to compensate for a missing piece of the algorithm.

 ## Why consider this for LLMs

 The language-modeling version of this issue shows up in a different form.